 The tutors and students I spoke to on the open day were all incredibly encouraging and welcoming and I loved the thought of studying in such a unique community of passionate and friendly students.
 Francesca, 2014 graduate

-The next University-wide open day for undergraduates will be held on Friday 16 September.
+The next University-wide open days for undergraduates will be held on Wednesday 28 June, Thursday 29 June and Friday 15 September 2017.
 Students, parents and teachers are invited to spend a whole day in Oxford, attending events, talking to staff and students and getting answers to any questions which remain after examining prospectuses and websites.

 To book or not to book